airbytehq/airbyte/docs/integrations/sources/zendesk-support-migrations.md

 1. Select **Settings** in the main navbar.
     - Select **Sources**.
-2. Find <CONNECTOR-NAME> in the list of connectors.
+2. Find Zendesk Support in the list of connectors.

 :::note
 You will see two versions listed, the current in-use version and the latest version available.